 To be honest, we found Zakynthos town a bit of a disappointment.
 If museums and art galleries appeal to you then a couple of days there would be interesting, but hose hold little appeal for us.

 Organising our Zakynthos Trip

-Previous good experiences with TUI led us to choose an all inclusive package deal flying from London Luton, and staying at the Bitzaro Palace Hotel in Kalamaki.
+Our trip was booked through First Choice, which is part of the TUI group.
+Previous good experiences with TUI led us to choose an all inclusive package deal flying from London Luton and staying at the Bitzaro Palace Hotel in Kalamaki.
 This proved to be a great choice for a simple chill-out holiday on the beach.
 That said, both TUI and a local operation offered various excursions on the island.

 We generally avoid the packaged excursions, choosing instead to see what the local providers are offering.
 On this occasion the TUI provided sunset cruise was great and proved to be excellent value.

 The buffet style food in the hotel was excellent, providing a good mix of Greek and English food, for a predominantly English group.
 We were too busy relaxing to be worried about finding other restaurants.
 With many places closing for the winter, there were still a few nearby eateries open for business.

 Water is an important consideraion in this hot climate.
 The hotel restaurant sold water in 9l (6 x 1.5l) sixpacks for €2, and the rooms have a fridge to keep it cool.
 Of course one can just stay close to the bar … .

 With an outbound flight soon after lunch we planned to be at Luton Airport early, to have lunch in a pub air-side after check-in.
 With meet and greet parking arranged through Holiday Extras, that worked beautifully.
 No rush, just a pleasant meal before our flight.